rileyjmurray/rchol/README.md

 The corresponding paper that describes the details can be found [here](https://arxiv.org/abs/2011.07769).

-*Dependencies:*  The only dependency is the [METIS library](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview).
-METIS is required for shared-memory parallelism.
+*Dependencies:*  RChol depends on METIS and on SuiteSparse's AMD reordering package.

 # Directory structure